Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/alignment-and-description.md

 Lawful good is the best alignment you can be because it combines honor and compassion.

+### Neutral Good, "Benefactor"
-**Neutral Good, "Benefactor":** A neutral good character does the best that a good person can do.
+A neutral good character does the best that a good person can do.
 He is devoted to helping others.
 He works with kings and magistrates but does not feel beholden to them..

 Neutral good is the best alignment you can be because it means doing what is good without bias for or against order.

+### Chaotic Good, "Rebel"
-**Chaotic Good, "Rebel":** A chaotic good character acts as his conscience directs him with little regard for what others expect of him.
+A chaotic good character acts as his conscience directs him with little regard for what others expect of him.
 He makes his own way, but he's kind and benevolent.
 He believes in goodness and right but has little use for laws and regulations.
 He hates